Episode 144. Crazy News Stories from 'The Times' Publication

 Man is facing serious existential questions as to whether it was considered cheating to have necrophilia with the corpse.

-Alright, now this let's let this next one be a warning for everyone who takes public transportation, which in New York is about sixty percent of people rely on the public transportation.
+All right, now let's let this next one be a warning for everyone who takes public transportation, which in New York is about 60% of people rely on the public transportation.

 I think anybody needs warned about that at this point.